Panzenbaby/RecyclerViewExtension/README.md

 ## Motivation

-In the first version this library provides the possibility to add a header or a footer view to a RecyclerView.
+This library provides the possibility to add a header or a footer view to a RecyclerView.
 This functionality is known from the old ListView where you could simple add a view as header or footer.
 Unfortunately Google did not implement this feature for the RecyclerView.